Kellswork/agirl.codes/posts/complete-guide-build-react-form-with-useState-hook.md

 fullDate: Sunday, 19 September 2021
 tags: React forms, React Hooks
 image: ../../posts-images/signup-form.png
-description: "In this tutorial, You will learn how to build forms with one or more input fields using JSX.
-You will retrieve the form data when submitted and save it to state using useState hook."
+description: "This tutorial teaches how to build forms in react with uesState hook, how to pass the data as props to another react component and have it rendered to the browser"
 ---

-In this tutorial, You'll learn how to build forms with one or more input fields using JSX.
-You will understand how a form moves from an uncontrolled state to a controlled state with React.
-Next, you will retrieve the form data when submitted and save it to state using useState hook.
-Finally, you will pass form data as props to a component and have the component render the data on the browser.
+In this tutorial, You'll learn how to build forms with one or more input fields using JSX, understand how a html uncontrolled form transforms to a React controlled state form, retrieve the form data when submitted and save it to state using useState hook and finally, pass form data as props to a component and have the component render the data on the browser.

-To show how this works, We will be building a Contact form with three input fields for the contact's name, email, and phone number. when the form is submitted, the form data will be saved in a contacts state and passed to a contact list component, where it is rendered to the browser.
+The project we will be building is a Contact form with three input fields for the contact's name, email, and phone number. when the form is submitted, the form data will be saved in a contacts state and passed to a contact list component, where it is rendered to the browser.

 If you want a quick overview of how to build forms with multiple input fields using react hook, you can view it [here](https://www.agirl.codes/post/how-to-build-forms-with-multiple-input-fields-using-react-hooks).
 This article will beginner-focused or for anyone who wants to refresh their knowledge on react building React forms with useState hook.

-Here's a link to the Project on [Github](https://github.com/Kellswork/contact-info).

 ### 1. Build a simple React form with multiple input fields